Last Updated on September 14, 2021 by Chenée Lewis

 - all-purpose flour – measure it out using the spoon-and-level method, or even better, use a food scale to measure out 256 grams.

-- baking soda – gives this pineapple banana bread a nice lift, interacting with the acid in the sour cream and the bananas.
+- baking soda – gives everything a nice lift, interacting with the acid in the sour cream and the bananas.

 - salt – brings out all those flavors!